May 2011, the trees are finaly blooming. It looks like the Apricots will

 yellow Baptisia surround our tough

-Peony tree that continues to bloom despite our early accidental attempts to kill it.
+Peony tree that continues to bloom despite a couple of accidents that

 The ordinary Columbine (pink & yellow) is blooming.
-The Sweet Cherries are
+The Sweet Cherry

 Here come the purples, Alium and Verbena.
 Below, our duplex neighbors,